kirbyfan64/github-transition-pep/pep-NNNN.rst

 (CLA) [#cla]_.
 Up until now, enforcement of CLA signing of contributed code has been enforced by core developers checking whether someone had an ``*`` by their username on bugs.python.org [#b.p.o]_.
-With this migration the plan is to start off with automated checking and enforcement of contributors signing the CLA.
+With this migration, the plan is to start off with automated checking and enforcement of contributors signing the CLA.